Open Actively Recruiting

 - If on corticosteroids, has been receiving a stable dose of ≤ 20 mg/day of prednisone (or equivalent dose of other corticosteroid) for at least 30 days prior to the baseline CPET.

-- Has had RHC performed within 36 months of Screening. that is consistent with the diagnosis of PAH.
+- Has had RHC performed prior to Screening which is consistent with the diagnosis of PAH.

 - Has WHO/NYHA functional class II-IV symptomatology.